 How can a freelance platform have a gig rank that’s almost never shuffled?
 Even Google, sometimes, shuffles page ranks with one algorithm update or the other.
-And it’s simply because, what used to work many years back may not be as effective anymore.
+And it’s simply because what used to work many years back may not be as effective anymore.

-Maximum number of gig orders should be regulated.
+The maximum number of gig orders should be regulated.
 I’ve seen cases of queued gig orders for first page sellers reaching 50.
 Meanwhile, new sellers are almost not able to make any sales.

 It’s completely free to join Fiverr and start getting freelance jobs; however, the taxation system is inexplicably unfriendly.

 The last point noted that Fiverr is not very mindful of whether new freelancers get jobs or not.
 And I think the reason for that is the fees it charges and the profits it makes.

 After all, whoever makes a sale, whether an old freelancer or a new one, Fiverr takes a cut of 20% which, in my opinion, is outrageous.